JoeFanning/Philosophical-AI/researchresources.md

 [The Social Contract](https://en.wikipedia.org/wiki/The_Social_Contract)
 By Jean-Jacques Rousseau (28 June 1712 – 2 July 1778), a Genevan philosopher, writer, and composer.
 His political philosophy influenced the progress of the Age of Enlightenment throughout Europe.

+"Man is born free, and everywhere he is in chains.
+One thinks himself the master of others, and still remains a greater slave than they.
+How did this change come about?
+I do not know.
+What can make it legitimate?
+That question I think I can answer."